Lead free PCB Assembly Service QFPCB

 During the assembly of your circuit boards, the components, either SMT or thru-hole, are attached through a soldering process.
 For decades, most solder used for PCB assembly (PCBA) has be a tin-lead (Sn-Pb) alloy.
 Popular tin to lead ratios are 60/40 and 63/37, which have melting point temperatures of 188°C and 183°C, respectively.
 During reflow soldering, which is the preferred method for attaching SMD packages, temperatures up to 235°C may be reached as solder changes to a liquid form prior to cooling down.

 Temperatures for lead free PCBA are typically higher than for Sn-Pb solder.
-For example, the melting point temperature for tin-silver (Sn-Ag) is 220°C for 96.5/3.5 and 240°C for 95/5, respectively.
+For example, the melting point temperature for tin silver (Sn-Ag) is 220°C for 96.5/3.5 and 240°C for 95/5, respectively.
 Reflow oven temperatures may peak at 250°C. These higher temperatures have implications for circuit board construction and component selection.
-If circuit board materials are selected with decomposition temperature that is too low, irreversible damage may occur following exposure to the elevated temperatures involved in lead free PCB assembly.
-Care must also be taken when choosing components to ensure there is no damage, especially during reflow where high temperatures are present on the circuit board for extended periods of time.
+If you select circuit board materials with a decomposition temperature that is too low, you may cause irreversible damage after exposing them to the elevated temperatures involved in lead free PCB assembly.
+You must also take care when choosing components to ensure that you avoid any damage, especially during reflow, where high temperatures remain on the circuit board for extended periods of time.

 From a PCB manufacturing perspective, the major concern for lead free circuit board assembly is PCB damage due to higher temperatures.
 Rework is also more difficult.
 Materials are another consideration as substrates and laminates must be selected based upon their temperature attributes.
 Before prematurely deciding that opting for lead free circuit board is not justifiable, however, let’s explore other reasons for making the change.

-Lead free PCB assembly is used in RoHS-compliant electronic products.
+Lead free PCB assembly is used in RoHS compliant electronic products.
 Lead free PCB assembly has become an irreversible trend in the PCB assembly industry.
-With the gradual improvement of international environmental protection requirements, the lead-free PCB assembly process has become inevitable in the development and production of the electronics industry.
-So generally speaking, lead-free PCB assembly is used in most electronic products and will be more and more commonly used.
+With the gradual improvement of international environmental protection requirements, the lead free PCB assembly process has become inevitable in the development and production of the electronics industry.
+So, generally speaking, most electronic products use lead free PCB assembly, and more and more manufacturers will adopt it as a common practice.
 Lead free PCB assembly manufacturers are subject to RoHS standards.
-Manufacturing RoHs-compliant PCB assembly means replacing traditional lead-based solders with lead-free alternatives.
+Manufacturing RoHs compliant PCB assembly means replacing traditional lead based solders with lead free alternatives.

-Although the lead-free PCB assembly process has been implemented for so many years, there are still some companies using the leaded process due to its excellent solderability, but the lead-free PCB assembly process will be more and more used worldwide because it is environment friendly.
-So should we use leaded or lead-free PCB assembly in our devices?
-If you encounter the following situations, you may benefit from using lead-free PCB assembly.
+Although companies have implemented the lead free PCB assembly process for many years, some still use the leaded process because of its excellent solderability.
+However, the lead free PCB assembly process will gain more and more worldwide usage because it is environmentally friendly.
+So should we use leaded or lead free PCB assembly in our devices?
+If you encounter the following situations, you may benefit from using lead free PCB assembly.

 You Should Use Lead Free Circuit Board If…